theupdateframework/taps/tap8.md

 themselves without an individual with elevated privileges, but based on a threshold of signatures.

-Clients need to take care to check for 'a rotation loop' where key rotations point to other keys in a cycle.
+Clients need to take care to check for null rotations where rotate files contain a null key.
 This should be handled in the same manner as an invalid metadata signature on by the role possessing the key.

-Intentionally creating cycles in rotations enables a repository, a project, and individuals to explicitly revoke their key material themselves.
-A repository where the root rotate files end up in a cycle is marked as invalid, without a way to recover.
-An individual whose key is compromised can introduce a rotation cycle, all delegation to them will be invalid.
+Intentionally rotating to null enables a repository, a project, and individuals to explicitly revoke their key material themselves.
+An individual whose key is compromised can introduce a rotation to null, and all delegations to them will be invalid.

 For mitigation of private key compromises, rotation can be used if and only if it can be assured that the legitimate holder is faster (at the